sohail-c/project1/project1.md

 >> - More casual setting

 ## Individual Opinions and Group Desicion
-Each scenerio will have an opinion and justification by each group member and a final group decision.
+Each scenario will have an opinion and justification by each group member and a final group decision.

-### Scenerio #1
+### Scenario #1
 #### Individual Opinions
 | Team Member | SDLC | Justification |
 |-------------| ---  | --------------|